joelewis43/344-4/README.md

 otp_dec_d.c
- - If this description sounds familliar, thats because this code is the exact same as the encryption daemon, the only difference is the mod27 function decrpyts the text
+ - If this description sounds familliar, thats because this code is the exact same as the encryption daemon.
+Differences include
+   - mod27 function decrpyts the text
+   - functions are renamed to reflect decryption
+   - authentication constants are renamed to reflect decryption
  - A daemon process used to decrypt a given file with a given key
  - Execution
    - ./program <port number> &